Updated: Aug 19

 Yes, however we do not accept takeout orders while running a wait list for in-house dining.

 Can I still just come and shop at the fish market?

-Yes the fish market will be open 7 days a week from 11 am to 9 pm.
-We limit access to one customer party at a time.
+Yes the fish market will be open 7 days a week.

 Do I need to wear a mask at Local Ocean?

 Yes.
 Per Oregon's mask mandate, you must wear a mask until you are seated at your table, and any time you get up from your table.
 We also recommend washing your hands prior to being seated.
 Our staff will be wearing face coverings.